nicolepitre/fenics-examples/eigenvalue-demo/readme.md

 This folder contains various eigenvalue solver demos for FEniCS.
 The "largest" demos simply calculate the largest eigenvalue in each problem.
-The eigenvalue-solver demo calculates all of the eigenvalues.
+The eigenvalue-solver demo calculates all of the eigenvalues, as discussed in this FEniCS Q&A post: https://fenicsproject.org/qa/7956/symmetry-and-dirichlet-eigenvalue-problem.